EPFL-LCSB/phenomapping/tests/ref/tgo/README.rst

-High-throughput data: phenotypic, transcriptomic, and metabolomic data used for the analysis of iTgo
+High-throughput data: phenotypic and transcriptomic data used for the analysis of iTgo
 ==========================================================================================